-- 1. Composite materials and their constituents. - 2.
-Classification of the reinforcements and evaluate the behavior of composites. - 3.
+- 1. Composite materials and their constituents.
+Classification of the reinforcements and evaluate the behavior of composites. - 2.
 Fabrication methods of metal matrix composites.
+Manufacturing of Polymer matrix composites. - 3.
+Failure mechanisms in composite materials.

 Course Outcomes: At the end of the course, student will be able to